Skip to main content

 Search

 When searching within a project, results will be limited to files in that specific project.
+If you use search in the home screen, results will be files from all projects.
 You can search by:

 • File name